zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

 ### How do you attract new community members and retain existing ones?

 We attract new community members through word of mouth!
-As the saying goes, “Take care of your employees and they will take care of your customers.”
+As the saying goes, “Take care of your employees and they will take care of your customers”.
 Similarly, when you treat your community members right, they will be your best advocates.